carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 outputs: []
 ~~~
 {: .language-yaml}
-Lastly the `outputs` of the workflow.
+Lastly the `outputs` of the tool description.
 This example doesn't have a formal output.
 The text is printed directly in the terminal.
 So an empty YAML list (`[]`) is used as the output.

 > ## Script order